dgoldman0/tworldbuilder/ITEMS.md

 <hr/>

 ## Building Stats
 Each building will have its own unique stats.
 To start, there are the building types, like there are in other games.
 But a building can fall into disrepair.
-The state of the building will decline, from meticulous down to derelict.
+The state of the building will decline, from pristine down to derelict.
 The condition declines each time profit is taken, except for automatic profit cashing when buying a new building.
 The worse the condition, the lower the profit.
 Not only does this mechanic simulate real life, it promotes holding off on taking profit.

 # Items
 It would suck if there was no way to repair your buildings.
 That's why items will be needed.
 These items can do more than just repair a property though.
 Some items are consumable, like items that improve the condition of the building.
 Others will alter the building in other ways.
 There will be a market to purchase these items using WORLD tokens.